Wishing you knew more about Aboriginal culture? Search no more.

 Others might prefer to use a name that refers to the area within Australia where they live.
 For example, Koori is used by people living in New South Wales and Victoria (the latter sometimes using 'Koorie'), while Murri is used for Queensland and far northern NSW.

-Every now and then Aboriginal people discuss which name is appropriate when people refer to them.
+Every now and then First Nations people discuss which name is appropriate when people refer to them.

 - "I hate the bloody word ['Indigenous'].
 United we stand."